 It’s like putting a belt around your child’s waist and calling them your every name-request alter ego.

 Here are a few names (in no particular order) that carry a particularly unique sting.

 Baby: I don’t know my origin story.
 My real name is country-pop singer Sergi Santos.
 I chose it because it was my penultimate choice in school and implied I would one day become a singer of some note.
+He was also thinking about the baby name.
 But years later, I realized I was being too ambitious and took it back.

 The name stuck, and I changed it at the last possible moment.
 I never saw a bright.
 Sure, my hipsters-rouser brother probably bought it as I flirted with the idea (probably before the second bout of hipster embarrassments, in which I moved out of his Brooklyn brownstone and promptly fell out of favor with his female friends).
 But that’s only because my original choice generated so much excitement.